Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Exception Message
      - A short description of the Exception encountered.
 The Message is normally a standard message for the Exception Code concerned.
-See :ref:`Appendix F <appendix-f>`.
+See :ref:`Appendix D <appendix-d>`.
      -

    * - Exclude_Monthly_Details